guber25/RecSys_Steam_Reviews/README.md

-# Reccomendation System using user reviews from Steam 🎮
+# Recommendation System using user reviews from Steam 🎮

 In this repository you will find my project for the **Network Science** exam at UniMi.